Amazon to close charitable program AmazonSmile

 “With so many eligible organizations—more than 1 million globally—our ability to have an impact was often spread too thin,” Amazon wrote.

 AmazonSmile was launched in 2013.
 Through the program, Amazon would donate 0.5% of the price of eligible purchases to the shopper’s charitable organization of their choice.
-According to AmazonSmile’s website, over 1 million charities have received $400 million through the program.
+According to AmazonSmile’s website, over 1 million charities have benefited from the program.

-A spokesperson tells Nexstar that the average annual donation has been less than $230.
+A spokesperson tells Nexstar those charities have received $500 million with the average annual donation being less than $230.

 Amazon now plans to “wind down” AmazonSmile by February 20, 2023.